aerographql/documentation/source/_posts/tutorial/dependency-injection.md

 Actually, this method rely on a global variable *users* to implement it's business logic.

-But what happen if this business logic become bigger and more complex ?
+* But what happen if this business logic become bigger and more complex ?

-What if some pieces of this logic have to be shared with other resolvers ?
+* What if some pieces of this logic have to be shared with other resolvers ?

 This is where Dependency Injection comes in !

-> Dependency injection allow you to define pieces of reusable code that can be shared between your resolvers.
+> Dependency Injection allow you to define pieces of reusable code that can be shared between your resolvers.
 > Those pieces of code can depends on each other forming a dependency tree resolved by AeroGraphQL.

 Most of the time, you will use DI (Dependency Injection) to create services.